midwayjs/pandora/docs/source/en/base/command.md

 Quick generate `procfile.js`.

-1. `<filePath>` required, the path of entry file.
+1. `<filePath>` required, the path of the entry file.
-2. `--name` optional, the process name for fork mode.
+2. `--name` optional, the process name for the fork mode.

 Example: